 We only use completely gluten-free facilities where many other quinoa manufacturers process several different grains and other products causing cross-contamination.
 This allows us to declare our quinoa gluten-free.
 Pure Organic Foods has worked closely with the Canadian Gluten-Free Certification Program and are fully certified.

 I AM A VEGETARIAN.
 CAN I BENEFIT FROM EATING QUINOA?

-Our quinoa is certified vegan so everyone can definitely benefit from eating quinoa.
+Our quinoa is certified vegan so everyone can enjoy our products.
 Quinoa is a terrific non-animal protein source, and provides all eight essential amino acids.
-Highly digestible and extremely versatile, quinoa allows vegetarians to increase their meal options with healthful nutrients.
+It is highly digestible and versatile food product that allows vegetarians to increase their meal options.

 CAN I EAT QUINOA IF I AM ON DIET?

 Yes!
-Quinoa is a complex carbohydrate, so it provides energy throughout the day, digesting slowly and not causing insulin levels to spike, which is believed to cause fat storage in the body.
+Quinoa is a complex carbohydrate that provides energy throughout the day.
 In the popular points-based weight-loss programs, a serving of 1 cup (which is a lot) of cooked quinoa is equal to 3 points.

 IS QUINOA GOOD FOR DIABETICS?

-Quinoa is a great food for diabetics.
-It has a low glycemic index and is a complex carbohydrate, so sugars digest slowly, maintaining proper insulin levels.
-The complete nutrition of quinoa will also provide many of your daily vitamins and minerals.
+Quinoa is a great food for diabetics as it has a low glycemic index and is a complex carbohydrate that digests slowly and helps maintain proper insulin levels.
+The complete nutrition of quinoa also provides many of your daily vitamins and minerals.
 Ensure you ask your doctor any questions you have about maintaining proper blood sugar levels.